aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOCX to XLSM?</h2>

+Converting a DOCX file to XLSM format can be beneficial for a Python developer in many ways.
+XLSM is a Microsoft Excel macro-enabled workbook format which allows users to store macros, scripts, and other types of programming code.
+This makes it easier for developers to automate certain tasks and processes within their applications.
+Additionally, XLSM files are more secure than other formats, as they can be password-protected and encrypted.

+<h2>How Aspose.Total Helps for DOCX to XLSM Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the process of converting a DOCX file to XLSM format.
+The API provides a set of tools for dealing with different file formats, including DOCX and XLSM.
+The conversion process is done in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOCX file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This makes it easy for developers to quickly and efficiently convert DOCX files to XLSM format.

 {{% /blocks/products/pf/feature-page-summary %}}